kazssym/mercurial-plugin/README.md

-Hudson Mercurial Plugin
+Jenkins Mercurial Plugin
 =========================

-This plugin integrates the Mercurial version control system with Hudson.
+This plugin integrates the Mercurial version control system with Jenkins.

-See [Mercurial Plugin](http://wiki.hudson-ci.org/display/HUDSON/Mercurial+Plugin) on the Hudson Wiki for more information.
+See [Mercurial Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Mercurial+Plugin) on the Jenkins Wiki for more information.